 - 1. An official stamp or letterhead and the full name of the organisation. - Where the local organisation is part of a larger group or organisation, please provide clear reference to this on the receipt.
 For example, 'Relief of Poverty Foundation, Wellington Branch'. - 2.
-The following identifiers for the organisation: - a) the DIA-Charities Services registration number, and - b) its IRD number - 3.
-A clear statement that the amount received is a donation.
-Exclude membership subscriptions or fees, purchases of goods or services and raffle tickets as they do not qualify for donation tax credits. - 4.
+The following identifiers for the organisation: - a) the DIA-Charities Services registration number, and - b) its IRD number - A clear statement that the amount received is a donation.
+Exclude membership subscriptions or fees, purchases of goods or services and raffle tickets as they do not qualify for donation tax credits. - Where the donation is stock or other goods, the receipt must clearly indicate that it was not a cash donation as they do not qualify for donation tax credits. - 4.
 The full name of the donor and their address if held - 5.
 The full amount and date of the donation (or if there were regular payments throughout the year you may show the total amount for the income year ending 31 March) - 6.
 The full name, designation (for example, Treasurer, Secretary), and signature of an authorised person - 7.
 A receipt number, unique to each receipt.